Our Team

 Andy Smith

-Andy has 22 years of experience as an Epilepsy Specialist Nurse across Kent, Buckinghamshire, and the National Society for Epilepsy.
-He currently provides clinical leadership in epilepsy care for individuals with learning disabilities in three London Boroughs and manages a caseload of patients.
-His areas of focus include providing high-quality clinical support, risk assessments, and management plans for individuals with learning disabilities and epilepsy, as well as supporting women with epilepsy during pregnancy.
-Additionally, he delivers training to families, professional carers, and other professionals to improve epilepsy care.
+Hi I’m Andy, I have 22 years of experience as an Epilepsy Specialist Nurse across Kent, Buckinghamshire, and the National Society for Epilepsy.
+I currently provides clinical leadership in epilepsy care for individuals with learning disabilities in three London Boroughs and manages a caseload of patients.
+My areas of focus include providing high-quality clinical support, risk assessments, and management plans for individuals with learning disabilities and epilepsy, as well as supporting women with epilepsy during pregnancy.
+Additionally, I deliver training to families, professional carers, and other professionals to improve epilepsy care.

 Shelley Anderson